-Cidre does not model the precipitation of secondary minerals, or variations in the pH, pCO2 and changes in the chemical equilibrium related to the water-rock interaction (Oelkers et al., 1994; Brantley et al., 2008; Maher et al., 2009; Lebedeva et al., 2010).
+- 560 Cidre does not model the precipitation of secondary minerals, or variations in the pH, pCO2 and changes in the chemical equilibrium related to the water-rock interaction (Oelkers et al., 1994; Brantley et al., 2008; Maher et al., 2009; Lebedeva et al., 2010).
 Neglecting chemical equilibrium and the precipitation of secondary phases overestimates the predicted dissolved fluxes.
-Predicting the effect of pH variations is difficult because it could increase the weathering rate (pH decrease by sulfure dissolution for example) or decrease it (pH increase by carbonate dissolution for example).
-Accounting for pCO2 would require to model soil-vegetation interactions, which remains a challenge at mountain scale.
-The effect of neglecting pCO2 is not easy to predict.
+Predicting the effect of pH variations is difficult because it could increase the weathering rate (pH decrease by sulfide minerals oxidation for example) or decrease it (pH increase by carbonate dissolution for example). - 565 minerals oxidation for example) or decrease it (pH increase by carbonate dissolution for example).
+Accounting for pCO_2 would require to model soil-vegetation interactions, which remains a challenge at mountain scale.
+The effect of neglecting pCO_2 is not easy to predict.
 The groundwater circulation is also neglected, although it can contribute significantly to the weathering outflux (Calmels et al., 2011; Maher, 2011; Schopka and Derry, 2012).
-Allowing water to infiltrate would probably increase the predicted weathering outflux.
+Allowing water to infiltrate would probably increase - 570 the predicted weathering outflux.
 We also acknowledge that the elevation dependent rainfall and temperature models used here are simplified.
 The feedback between relief growth and the evolution of precipitation and temperature patterns may be much more complicated.
 Even using a simplified orographic model, Cidre produces different and complex responses in terms of regolith, relief and weathering evolutions (Figure 8).
-More complex elevation-rainfall-temperature relationships may have significant implications for the evolution towards steady-state topography.
+More complex elevation-rainfall-temperature relationships may - 575 have significant implications for the evolution towards steady-state topography.
 Glacier erosion and associated physical weathering is not modelled.
 Glaciers would provide fresh sediment eroded from high elevations to the fluvial system.
 This is already the case in our simulations with cold climate but glaciers may generate more and finer sediment.
 In addition, frost-cracking at high elevations produces sediment.
-Both phenomena should increase the weathering contribution of sediment stored in valleys.
-We also neglected the fragmentation of clasts during hillslope and river transport by physical weathering and crushing.
-This fragmentation should increase the weathering contribution of sediment trapped in the valleys as smaller grains weather faster.
+Both phenomena should increase the weathering contribution of sediment stored in